SeriesOfUnlikelyExplanations/onward-blog/source/Sara-Quotes/index.md

 10. "Daddy, the salt water went up my bum bum"

 11. Regular chanting - "Cheko, cheko" - "Sara, what does cheko mean?" said Tom - "Cheko means to poop on something." said Sara

+12. "We don't walk around with cats on our heads!"

+13.